sparkfun/SparkFun_RTK_mosaic-X5/docs/quick_start.md

 hide: toc
 ---

+!!! failure "Deprecated Documentation"
+	As of Sept 1, 2026 this guide has been retired.
+Users can find our latest documentation at: [https://docs.sparkpnt.com/SXM-E](https://docs.sparkpnt.com/SXM-E)

 !!! abstract "Directions"

 	This *quick start* guide is intended to help users get started with their RTK mosaic-X5, without having to review the technical details of the product.
 It includes the minimum instructions to initially set up the RTK mosaic-X5, depending on the primary interface that users would like to utilize: